svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 since more factors like marketing come into play.
 For the assessment of the topics in the curriculum, we need
-**good proffesors, which should play an important role in the ranking of a university.**
+**good professors, which should play an important role in the ranking of a university.**

 ## Proposed model